Fear grips U.S. Muslim college students after Trump proposal

 "I was just looking on Twitter, and 70 percent of people say that he’s right," said Usama Khan, 20, an Ohio State University student who serves as president of the school's Ahmadiyya Student Muslim Association.

-A Bloomberg Politics/Purple Strategies poll conducted on Tuesday found that 65 percent of likely Republican primary voters favored Trump's statement, and 37 percent of likely general election voters backed the idea.
+A Bloomberg Politics/Purple Strategies poll conducted on Tuesday found that 65 percent of likely Republican primary voters favoured Trump's statement, and 37 percent of likely general election voters backed the idea.

 Following the California attack and Trump's threat, some Muslim students fear they could become targets of violence, said Ahmad Shqeirat, an imam and member of the Arizona State University Muslim Students Association